invertase/react-native-firebase-docs/v3.0.0/admob/ios.md

 # iOS Installation

-First ensure you have followed the [iOS getting started](version /getting-started) guide.
+First ensure you have followed the [initial setup guide](version /installation/initial-setup).

 ## Add the pod